 The participants of the prenatal paternity test are: the pregnant mother and the alleged father of the baby .
-The analysis is non-invasive, which means that it poses no danger ; neither for the baby nor for the mother, since a simple blood test is necessary .
+The test is non-invasive, which means it is safe ; both for the baby and for the mother, since only a simple blood test is necessary .

 Before placing the order for a prenatal paternity test, it is advisable to organize yourself well in order to have peace of mind and above all not to waste time .

 No, the prenatal paternity test is totally safe for the mother and the baby, since only a simple blood test is necessary.
 However, there are other invasive sampling methods such as amniocentesis or CVS (Chorionic Villus Sample), which present a risk of miscarriage.

 Can a prenatal paternity test be done if the fathers are from the same family?

 No, due to the way the data is analyzed, a prenatal paternity test cannot be performed reliably if the possible fathers are closely related (brothers or father/son).